uptonking/note4yaoo/lib-editor-block-affine-community.md

   2. The state synchronization between Slate and Yjs was too coarse grained.
 Every single edit within a text block will reset the block-level content, which bloats the history size and can't support character-wise collaboration.
   3. The code pattern was abusing hooks and didn't align to the best practice in React.

 - So when I created BlockSuite, our own framework, I chose to leverage the block-based pattern with a more predictable tech stack.
-A major design decision here was to replace the rich text model with multiple Y.Text instances, so that we can support character-level time traveling.
+A major design decision here was to replace the rich text model with multiple Y. Text instances, so that we can support character-level time traveling.

 - ## I would say that BlockSuite works very differently from traditional rich text editors_202301
 - https://discord.com/channels/959027316334407691/1006208074316521573/1062287261724577822